fpv-wtf/.github/profile/README.md

 - [wtfos](https://github.com/fpv-wtf/wtfos) - an open-source operating system overlay for the Linux OS on DJI devices
 - [wtfos-configurator](https://github.com/fpv-wtf/wtfos-configurator) - a browser based version of margerine, package manager for wtfos and more
 - [msp-osd](https://github.com/fpv-wtf/msp-osd) - MSP Displayport OSD support for DJI Goggles

+To get in touch, you can join the community over on our [Discord](https://discord.com/invite/3rpnBBJKtU).

 # Getting involved
 We appreciate any and all contributions, both large and small.